Razor 1911

 Razor 1911 (RZR) is a warez and demogroup founded in Norway in 1985.
 It was the first ever such group to be initially founded exclusively as a demogroup, before moving into warez in 1987.
-According to the US Justice Department, Razor 1911 is the oldest software cracking group that is still active on the internet.
-Razor 1911 ran the diskmag 'Propaganda' until 1995.
+According to the United States Department of Justice, Razor 1911 is the oldest software cracking group that is still active on the internet.
+Razor 1911 ran the diskmag Propaganda until 1995.